Google Workspace vs. Microsoft 365: A side-by-side analysis

 Back in the day, it was all about Microsoft Office, LibreOffice, Word Perfect, Star Office and a host of other possibilities.
 Each of those titles did their best to offer something unique, all while attempting to ensure compatibility with the de-facto standard MS Office.

 Then a cloud drifted over the landscape to change everything.
 That cloud brought into the picture Google Apps.
 This new contender changed the game.
 No longer were users tied to the standard local client model and could make use of a remote application suite with a powerhouse of a company behind it.
-Google Apps eventually evolved into a full-blown office suite including a word processor, spreadsheet, presentations, email, calendar, and more.
-That suite is now called Google Workspace and, as of April 2020, Google Workspaces has over 6 million paying customers and 120 million education users.
+Google Apps eventually evolved into a full-blown office suite including a word processor, spreadsheet, presentations, email and calendar.

 So now, companies and users have a choice: Google or Microsoft.